Dip It Low: Music video

 The music video for "Dip It Low" was directed by Matthew Rolston.
 Milian is first seen sitting scantily-clad in an East Asian-themed room.
 She is solely wearing a bra and underwear with a robe and high heels.
 She dances and sings, and clips of her dressed in a sparkling green costume cut in throughout the video.
 She is seen in a revealing red dress, walking forward on a stage with two dancers and then begins to dance.
 One of the male dancers then pulls back the front of the dress, revealing a black dress underneath.
 Throughout the rest of the video she is shown being pulled through black paint in the black dress and continues to dance, in addition to impressive dance moves where she falls directly onto her back, unhurt.
+The video features a guest appearance from Kim Kardashian.
 The verse that features Fabolous is completely cut out in the video, and instead a dance sequence is shown.

 Different versions of the music video were created to market different remixes of the song.
 These videos are nearly identical to the original video but feature separate footage of their respective featured artist.
 One video was produced for a version of the song which features German rapper Samy Deluxe.
 A reggaeton remix video of the song featuring Puerto Rican rapper Voltio was made, and an Asian remix video featuring Will Pan was shown on Channel V. Another version of the video features Russian rapper Detsl.